GStreamer/gstreamer/markdown/plugin-development/other/base.md

 ## Writing a source

-In the previous part, particularly [Providing random access](pwg/advanced/scheduling.md#providing-random-access), we have learned that some types of elements can provide random access.
+In the previous part, particularly [Providing random access][random-access], we have learned that some types of elements can provide random access.
 This applies most definitely to source elements reading from a randomly seekable location, such as file sources.
 However, other source elements may be better described as a live source element, such as a camera source, an audio card source and such; those are not seekable and do not provide byte-exact access.
 For all such use cases, GStreamer provides two base